 JR: I love that title.
 Thank you for your time, and I can't wait to read Tide and Tempest.
 How can we keep up with your writing?

 EL: I have a website at www.elizabethludwig.com and a blog at www.theborrowedbook.blogspot.com, but my favorite place to connect is still on Facebook.
 I hope you’ll stop by!

 Jeff to the reader: It's time for the book giveaway!
 To enter the contest for a copy of Tide and Tempest, there are three easy steps:

 - Leave a comment.

-- Share your e-mail.
-(You can spell it out like AuntDotKahm(at)ant(dot)com.)
+- Share your e-mail address -- it can be spelled out like AuntDotKahm(at)Ant(dot)com.